Lapu-Lapu/simpletimedurationexperiment/talk/210310_leewagenmakers_psych.md

 - Physical Stimulus $\rightarrow$ Psychological Response
 - 2-alterative forced choice tasks:
     - In each trial:
-    - two beeps, first constant duration, second varying
-    - participants have to choose which beep was longer
+        1. constant duration beep (300ms)
+        2. varying duration beep
+        3. second beep shorter or longer?
     - if duration is perceived as equal, probability of responses is equal

 ## Subjective equality and sensitivity